Steven Spielberg: 1981–1992: Established filmmaker

-Also in 1989, he reunited with Richard Dreyfuss in the romantic drama Always, about a daredevil pilot who extinguishes forest fires.
-It is a modern remake of one of Spielberg's childhood favorite films, 1943's A Guy Named Joe.
-The story was personal to him, and he said "As a child I was very frustrated, and maybe I saw my own parents [in A Guy Named Joe].
+Also in 1989, he reunited with Richard Dreyfuss for the romantic drama Always, about an aerial firefighter.
+It is a modern remake of one of Spielberg's favorite childhood films, A Guy Named Joe (1943).
+The story was personal; he said "As a child I was very frustrated, and maybe I saw my own parents [in A Guy Named Joe].
 I was also short of girlfriends.
 And it stuck with me."
 Spielberg had discussed the film with Dreyfuss back in 1975, with up to twelve drafts being written before filming commenced.
 Always was commercially unsuccessful and received mixed reviews.
 Janet Maslin of The New York Times wrote, "Always is filled with big, sentimental moments, it lacks the intimacy to make any of this very moving."

-1991–1998: Critical and commercial success with accolades
+After a brief setback in which Spielberg felt "artistically stalled", he returned in 1991 with Hook, about a middle-aged Peter Pan (Robin Williams), who returns to Neverland and encounters Tinker Bell (Julia Roberts) and the eponymous Captain Hook (Dustin Hoffman).
+During filming, the stars clashed on set; Spielberg told 60 Minutes that he would never work with Roberts again.
+Nominated for five Academy Awards, the studio enjoyed the film but most critics did not; Thomson called it "maudlin".
+Writing for The Washington Post, Desson Howe described the film as "too industrially organized", and thought it mundane.
+At the box office, it earned more than $300 million worldwide from a $70 million budget.

-After a brief setback in which Spielberg felt "artistically stalled", he returned in 1991 with Hook, about a middle-aged Peter Pan, played by Robin Williams, who returns to Neverland.
-During filming, Williams, co-stars Dustin Hoffman and Julia Roberts clashed on set due to their personalities; Spielberg told the 60 Minutes program that he would never work with Roberts again.
-Nominated for five Academy Awards, the studio enjoyed the film but most critics did not, calling it "bloated".
-Writing for The Washington Post, Desson Howe described the film as "too industrially organized", and thought it was mundane.
-At the box office, it earned over $300 million worldwide from a $70 million budget.
-In 1993, Spielberg served as an executive producer for the NBC science fiction series seaQuest DSV; the show was not a hit.
+1993–1998: Transition to dramatic works

-In 1993, Spielberg returned to the adventure genre with Jurassic Park, based on the 1990 novel of the same name by Michael Crichton, and a screenplay by the latter and David Koepp.
-Jurassic Park is set on a fictional island near Costa Rica, where a team of genetic scientists have created a wildlife park of de-extinct dinosaurs.
+In 1993, Spielberg returned to the adventure genre with Jurassic Park, based on Michael Crichton's bestseller, with a screenplay by Crichton and David Koepp.
+Jurassic Park is set on a fictional island near Costa Rica, where a businessman (Richard Attenborough) has hired a team of geneticists to create a wildlife park of de-extinct dinosaurs.
 In a departure from his usual order of planning, Spielberg and the designers storyboarded certain sequences from the novel early on.
 The film also used computer-generated imagery provided by Industrial Light & Magic; Jurassic Park was completed on time and became the highest-grossing film at the time, and won three Academy Awards.
-The film's dominance during its theatrical run, as well as Spielberg's $250 million salary, made him self-conscious of his own success.